AdrianLopezGue/Easy-Exchange/README.md

-# 💸🔄 Easy Exchange - Flutter + REDUX 🔄💸
+# 💸🔄 Easy Exchange - Flutter 🔄💸

-Exchange currency Flutter app to learn API+Redux interaction in Flutter.
+Exchange currency Flutter app to learn API interaction in Flutter.

 ### How to Use